JuliaLabs/Cassette.jl/docs/src/whycassette.md

 Over time, however, these amazing Julia tools have run up against the boundaries of purely overloading-based approaches to nonstandard execution.
 Cassette is an attempt to push these boundaries by giving Julia package developers the ability to fundamentally extend the language for their own purposes.

-Specifically, these are some problems that a developer might overcome or sidestep by using Cassette:
+Here are some specific problems that a developer might overcome or sidestep by using Cassette:

 - Overloading-based approaches to nonstandard execution are ultimately thwarted by dispatch and/or structural type constraints in non-generic target programs.

 - Proper usage of overloading-based nonstandard execution execution tools require proper genericity criteria, i.e. answering "what weird subset of Julia do I really support?".
 These criteria are often difficult to correctly define and test against for both experienced developers and end-users.

 - Not all relevant Julia language mechanisms are fully exposed/interceptable via method overloading (e.g. control flow, literals, bindings).
+Additionally, many different compiler passes require access to a wider scope of information than is locally available at individual method callsites (e.g. graph-based transformations).

 - Ambiguity resolution when composing multiple dispatch rules can be difficult.
 Brute-force solutions often end up generating an excessive number of methods, and are either load-order dependent or incomplete.
 Julia's promotion mechanism resolves this problem when the involved types are efficiently convertible to one another, but this is not often the case.